-- (a) Prior to reviewing all plans required to be submitted by this Section 9-902, the Commission shall secure the recommendation of the Historic Landmarks Commission as per § 9-309 (a) on all applications. - (b) In reviewing all plans required to be submitted by this Section 9-902, the Commission shall give consideration to: - (1) The recommendations of the Historic Landmarks Commission provided pursuant to subsection (a) above; - (2) The historic or architectural value and significance of the structure and its relationship to the historic value of the surrounding area; - (3) The relationship of the exterior architectural features of the structure to the remainder of the structure and to the surrounding area; - (4) The general compatibility of exterior design, arrangement, texture and materials proposed to be used; and - (5) To any other factors including aesthetic factors which the Commission deems to be pertinent. (amended April 10, 2001) - (c) After examination of material submitted, the Commission shall determine whether the proposal is in fact appropriate to the character and appearance of the Town as related to the dominant architectural styles which include Colonial, Pre-Civil War, Victorian, and Pre-World War I periods.
-New structures should be stylistically compatible with adjacent structures of one of these periods. - (d) The Commission shall consider only exterior features of a structure and shall not consider any interior arrangements.
-Also, the Commission shall not disapprove an application except with respect to the several factors specified in sub-section 9-902 IV (a) above. - (e) Contemporary commercial equipment necessary to the operation of any permitted use in the commercial zone shall be exempt if proven that architectural compliance is not technically, or economically, feasible.
-This exemption does not apply to signs.

-V. Application for preservation, restoration, demolition, etc., of a structure of an unusual importance; conditional permit (amended June 12, 2007)

-(a) When an application is submitted for reconstruction, demolition or alterations affecting the exterior appearance of a structure, the preservation of which the Commission deems of unusual importance to the town (including, but not limited to, those structures listed in the documentation for placement on The National Register of Historic Places), it shall attempt with the owner of the structure to formulate an economically feasible plan for the preservation of the structure.
-No permit for reconstruction, demolition or alteration of such structure shall be issued until after the Commission has conducted a thorough investigation into the preservation of the structure and has considered the matter for at least 30 days from the meeting in which it is first considered.
-In addition, any permit granted is conditional upon there being no change in facts or circumstances as presented in obtaining the permit; that is, if additional information affecting the historic value or significance is discovered in the process of reconstruction, demolition or alteration which was unknown or not apparent at the time the permit was obtained, the work shall immediately stop until the additional information can be considered by the Commission at either a regular or special meeting and a determination is made as to whether to allow the work to proceed.
+- (b) If a project permit application submitted under Section 9-902 does not require a certificate of appropriateness, the Planning Commission shall give consideration to: - (1) Applicable planning ordinances, standards, requirements, rules, and guidelines; - (2) The historic or architectural value and significance of the structure and its relationship to the historic value of the surrounding area; - (3) The relationship of the exterior architectural features of the structure to the remainder of the structure and to the surrounding area; - (4) The general compatibility of exterior design, arrangement, texture and materials proposed to be used; - (5) To any other factors including aesthetic factors which the Planning Commission deems to be pertinent; - (6) Whether the proposal is in fact appropriate to the character and appearance of the Town as related to the dominant architectural styles which include Colonial, Pre-Civil War, Victorian, and Pre-World War I periods.
+New structures should be stylistically compatible with adjacent structures of one of these periods; and - (7) The written recommendation of the Historic Landmarks Commission applying factors (2) through (6) above if requested by the Planning Commission. - (d) The Planning Commission shall consider only exterior features of a structure and shall not consider any interior arrangements.
+Also, the Planning Commission shall not disapprove an application except with respect to the several factors specified in sub-section 9-902 IV (a) and (b) above. - (e) Contemporary commercial equipment necessary to the operation of any permitted use in the commercial zone shall be exempt if proven that architectural compliance is not technically, or economically, feasible.
+This exemption does not apply to signs. - V. Application for preservation, restoration, demolition, etc., of a structure of an unusual importance; conditional permit - (a) When an application is submitted for reconstruction, demolition or alterations affecting the exterior appearance of a structure, the preservation of which the Planning Commission deems of unusual importance to the town (including, but not limited to, those structures listed in the documentation for placement on The National Register of Historic Places), it shall attempt with the owner of the structure to formulate an economically feasible plan for the preservation of the structure.
+No permit for reconstruction, demolition or alteration of such structure shall be issued until after the Planning Commission has conducted a thorough investigation into the preservation of the structure and has considered the matter for at least 30 days from the meeting in which it is first considered.
+In addition, any permit granted is conditional upon there being no change in facts or circumstances as presented in obtaining the permit; that is, if additional information affecting the historic value or significance is discovered in the process of reconstruction, demolition or alteration which was unknown or not apparent at the time the permit was obtained, the work shall immediately stop until the additional information can be considered by the Planning Commission at either a regular or special meeting and a determination is made as to whether to allow the work to proceed.